 Jason is a leader of the Twin Cities Code Camp and runs the Twin Cities Languages User Group.
 He holds a Master's degree in Electrical Engineering from Marquette University.
 If you’d like more information on Jason or would like to view his presentations and read his blog, visit jasonbock.net.

 Steve Hughes is a Practice Lead at Magenic.
-In his current role, he develops strategy and helps guide development within the various platform technologies from Microsoft including SQL Server, SharePoint, and BizTalk.
+In his current role, he develops strategy and guides development within the various platform technologies from Microsoft including SQL Server, SharePoint, and BizTalk.
 He continues to deliver data and business intelligence solutions using these platforms.
-He has been working with technology for over 15 years with much of that time spent on creating business intelligence solutions.
 He is passionate about using data effectively and helping customers understand that data is valuable and profitable.
 Steve also has experience working with a large Software as a Service vendor where he received awards for customer satisfaction and engineering excellence.
 In 2010, he received Consultant of the Year honors at Magenic.
-He has delivered multiple presentations on SQL server, data architecture and business intelligence over the years.
-Steve can often be found at Professional Association for SQL Server (PASS) events where he serves as a Regional Mentor and is active with the Minnesota SQL Server User Group (MNPASS).
-He shares his insights from the field on his blog at Data On Wheels.
+He has delivered multiple presentations, white papers and books on SQL Server, data architecture and business intelligence over the years.
+Steve can often be found at Professional Association for SQL Server (PASS) events where he volunteers at the local and national level.
+Steve is currently a Partner TSP with Microsoft with a focus on Microsoft Business Intelligence.
+He shares his insights from the field on many of these subjects at Data On Wheels.